shank16/CarND-Behaviour-cloning/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would give me more generalized behaviour to train For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles thinking that this would give me more generalized behaviour to train.

-![alt text][image6]
-![alt text][image7]

 After that I also used preprocessing of images described above and some exampels are as below:
+![alt text][image4]

 After the collection process, I had 8037 number of data points for track 1 and 5037 nuber of data points for track2 .
 I then preprocessed this data by described in previous part